Bernullys/Cem6_practicing/README.md

 saving_lectires_four.py is reading some of the divice data in an infinite loop.
 At the same time is creating a variable with the actual time (every 60 seconds) to be taken with the registers and been inserted into a database named cem6_lectures_sample.
 This device is taking correct lectures of directions 0 to 6 then take 8 and repeat the same mesure of 8 on 46.
 Other electrical parameters are incorrect.

 gateway_six.py is conecting to the Legrand webserver, and reading the cem6 registers throuth it.
+In this program we can read from 1 to 32 devices.

 one_consumer_device.py is reading and storing the same registers the divice show on its display.
 Except the kVArh because its value has a mistake.
 This lectures are getting stored at cem6.db database.